 - They’re extremely student-centred

 With regard to weather, there are a ton of these kinds of activities to choose from.
 Here are just a few ideas:

 #11: Weather Reports

 I definitely like to use weather reports with my students because they replicate real life.
-If the students are at a high enough level, consider using authentic material (real news reports), but if they’re not, then use something like this one that’s simplified in terms of grammar and vocabulary:
+If the students are at a high enough level, consider using authentic material (real news reports), but if they’re not, then using a simpler one that you can easily find somewhere like YouTube.

 #12: Picture Prompt ESL Weather Activity